-Don't be afraid to ask questions because that's what really helped me.
+Don't be afraid to ask questions because that is something that really helped me.

-By staying connected, you not only build your connections and form new relationships that will hopefully last, you also establish your network.
-And as they say, ‘your network is your net-worth.'
-So next time when you’re asked, “hey, are you going for the trivia night at the pub?” your response should be, “yeah totally, see you guys there.”
+By staying connected, not only do you build your connections and form new relationships that will hopefully last, you also establish your network.
+And as they say: "Your network is your net-worth".

 Have a routine

-Telling you to have a routine might sound cliché, but it totally works and you should try it.
+Telling you to have a routine might sound cliché, but it definitely has more benefits than drawbacks.

 Having a routine helps you plan out your entire day and you will know exactly what to do and when to do it.